Braintree Flower Planting Services

 Braintree Municipal Ordinances for Garden Installation Equipment Operation & Commercial Service Standards

-All garden installation activities in Braintree must comply with municipal ordinances regarding equipment operation and service standards.
+Garden installation in Braintree is governed by municipal ordinances to ensure safety, environmental protection, and community standards.
 Typical operating hours are 7:00 AM–6:00 PM on weekdays and 9:00 AM–5:00 PM on Saturdays, with Sunday restrictions common.
 Contractors must hold a valid business license and, if applying pesticides, a MA MDAR Category 36 certification.
-Insurance requirements include a minimum of $1 million general liability and $2 million aggregate coverage.
+Insurance requirements include a minimum of $1 million general liability and $2 million aggregate.
 Safety protocols mandate right-of-way permits, traffic control, and personal protective equipment.
-Environmental compliance includes proper disposal of materials and strict prohibition of dumping debris in streets or storm drains.
+All waste must be properly disposed of—street dumping is prohibited.
+For regulatory guidance, contact: